HewlettPackard/oneview-sdk-ruby/spec/system/README.md

-# Integration Testing
+# System Testing
 :warning: **WARNING**

-**The integration tests are going to communicate with and modify a real OneView appliance.**
+**The system tests are going to communicate with and modify a real OneView appliance.**

 **The tests do their best cleanup after themselves, but know what they do before running them!**